Mozilla-GitHub-Standards/dd389cf74884b46b5bb00246fb04312ca10b6a1ae7b73baef9007583e28853a2/docs/README.md

 ## Logging

-All logs will be structured as JSON and output to `stderr`.
+All logs will be output to `stderr`.